CALL – 0800 246 5668 – Adept UK – Surveyor

 Physical damp-proof courses will still be very effective for controlling rising damp and there should never be any need to install a chemical damp-proof course but the vast majority of non – independent damp surveyors (who are usually paid on a commission only basis) will always state ‘rising dampness caused by the breakdown or lack of a damp course was found and we recommend chemical damp-proofing to all ground floor walls, in other words they try and sell you a product you don’t need!!!

-In reality physical damp-proof course rarely breakdown and even if there has been some minor cracking of the damp course it will still be effective in preventing rising damp from the ground.
 Even if there is no damp-proof course present then ‘rising damp’ can be controlled by ensuring that the take up of moisture from the ground is less than the evaporation rate from walls by installing drainage channels etc to remove any moisture reservoir effect.

 Adept UK, C.S.R.T. independent specialist damp-proofing and timber treatment surveyors (who are NOT salesmen) will go through the damp and timber survey with you, correctly diagnose, advise and guide you through the problem and explain the course of action to correctly remedy any damp & timber decay issues.